inno-devops-labs/S24-core-course-labs/app_python/README.md

 - **Test Time Format**: Verifies the format of the time string returned by the `formatted_time` function.

 - **Test Display Moscow Time**: Ensures that the `display_moscow_time` route returns a valid response.

+- **Test Visit Counter**: Tests the functionality of the visit counter.

 ## Dependencies